fewf/quiz-app-modeling/readme.md

 - Teacher ID (foreign key)
 - Period (or Start Time)

-This class represents an instance of a `Class`, being taught by a particular `Teacher` at a particular class Period.
+This class represents an instance of a Class, being taught by a particular Teacher at a particular class Period.

 ### Student Class Section
 - Student Class Section ID (primary key)
 - Student ID (foreign key)
 - Class Section ID (foreign key)

-This model ties a particular `Student` to a `Class Section`.
+This model ties a particular Student to a Class Section.
 In Django, this is defined as a Many to Many relationship and does not require an additional model.

 ### Quiz
 - Quiz ID (primary key)
 - Class ID (foreign key)
 - Person ID (foreign key)

-Each row of this table represents a Quiz which is offered to those taking its associated `Class`.
-(If a certain quiz could be given to multiple classes, then that would require another model, something like "Quiz Class"). `Person` ID would keep track of who created the quiz.
+Each row of this table represents a Quiz which is offered to those taking its associated Class.
+(If a certain quiz could be given to multiple classes, then that would require another model, something like "Quiz Class").
+Person ID would keep track of who created the quiz.

 ### Quiz Question
 - Quiz Question ID (primary key)